Statutory rape: Romeo and Juliet laws

-A similar affirmative defense exists in the Texas Penal Code for the related crime of "continuous sexual abuse of a young child or children".
-Any defense under either law, however, does not apply to the separate crime of "improper educator/student relationship" (sexual relations between a licensed teacher or school employee and a student of the same school), or for "aggravated sexual assault" (the forcible rape statute of Texas law).
+A similar affirmative defence exists in the Texas Penal Code for the related crime of "continuous sexual abuse of a young child or children".
+Any defence under either law, however, does not apply to the separate crime of "improper educator/student relationship" (sexual relations between a licensed teacher or school employee and a student of the same school), or for "aggravated sexual assault" (the forcible rape statute of Texas law).

 Some countries other than the United States also have Romeo and Juliet laws.
 Ireland's 2006 law has been contested because it treats girls differently from boys.
 In Canada, the age of consent is normally 16, but there are two close-in-age exemptions: sex with minors aged 14–15 is permitted if the partner is less than five years older, and sex with minors aged 12–13 is permitted if the partner is less than two years older.
 Other countries state that the sexual conduct with the minor is not to be punished if the partners are of a similar age and development: for instance, the age of consent in Finland is 16, but the law states that the act will not be punished if "there is no great difference in the ages or the mental and physical maturity of the persons involved".
 Another approach takes the form of a stipulation that sexual intercourse between a minor and an adult is legal under the condition that the latter does not exceed a certain age.
 In Slovenia, the age of consent is 15, but the activity is only deemed criminal if there is "a marked discrepancy between the maturity of the perpetrator and that of the victim".

 Current issues

 While there is broad support for the concept of statutory rape as criminal in the United States, there is substantial debate on how vigorously such cases should be pursued and under what circumstances.

 In May 2006, the Irish Supreme Court found the existing statutory rape laws to have been unconstitutional, since they prevented the defendant from entering a defence (e.g., that he had reasonably believed that the other party was over the age of consent).
 This has led to the release of persons held under the statutory rape law and has led to public demands that the law be changed by emergency legislation being enacted.
 On 2 June 2006 the Irish Supreme Court upheld an appeal by the state against the release of one such person, "Mr A".
 Mr A was rearrested shortly afterwards to continue serving his sentence.

-In the aftermath of the December 2007 disclosure by then-16-year-old US actress Jamie Lynn Spears, the sister of pop star Britney Spears, that the father of her baby was 18-year-old Casey Aldridge, there was talk of the prosecution of Aldridge for statutory rape, which could be done under current Louisiana state law.
-Prosecution in the case was never pursued.